-Subdivision of land resulting in three lots or the creation of a third lot from the same original Parent Lot within three years and which
+Subdivision of land resulting in three lots (including the Parent Lot) or the creation of a third lot from the same original Parent Lot within three years and which

-- 1. does not include new streets, municipal utility extensions, clustering or public open space or facilities; - 2. does not conflict with the zoning regulations, Official Map or any other Town development policy; and - 3. does not adversely affect use or development of adjoining land.
+- 1. does not include new roads, municipal utility extensions, clustering or public open space or facilities; - 2. does not conflict with the zoning regulations, Official Map or any other Town development policy; and - 3. does not adversely affect use or development of adjoining land.